christytan/ords-apex-dbcs/exacs-QA/dockerapp.md

 Containers allow us to package apps along with all their dependencies and provide a light-weight run time environment that provides isolation similar to a virtual machine, but without the added overhead of a full-fledged operating system.

-The topic of containers and microservices is a subject on its own but suffice to say that breaking up large,complex software into more manageable pieces that run isolated from each other has many advantages.
+The topic of containers and microservices is a subject on its own but suffice to say that breaking up large, complex software into more manageable pieces that run isolated from each other has many advantages.
 It's easier to deploy, diagnose and provides better availability since failure of any microservice limits downtime to a portion of the application.

 This lab walks you through the steps to connect a containerized node.js application to Oracle Exadata Cloud Service and deploy it in OCI Compute instance.